Follow Italianism

 The initiative came from the Bologna Court itself, in the so-called constitutionality incident, raised by a judge in an ordinary proceeding.
 The trial of the specific case was suspended to refer the matter to the Court.

-Other courts — such as those of Roma, Milan and Florence — also interrupted similar processes, awaiting a definitive position from the Constitutional Court.
+Other courts — such as those in Rome, Milan, and Florence — have also suspended similar proceedings, awaiting a definitive ruling from the Constitutional Court.

 The Bologna case involves descendants of Italians who are requesting recognition of citizenship based solely on their ancestry, without any direct link to Italian territory or culture.